anandatama/business-responsive/README.md

 # business-responsive
-Build with HTML5 and CSS3 to create a responsive web (navbar and slider)
+Build responsive web (navbar menu and slider) with HTML5 and CSS3